The Vicky Noon Educational Foundation Oxford Scholarships fund talented Pakistani students to study any subject at the University of Oxford.

 The Vicky Noon Educational Foundation was established in 1992 by Lady Viqarunnissa Noon, the distinguished social worker and wife of the seventh Prime Minister of Pakistan Feroz Khan Noon.
 The scholarships at Oxford are funded by the Foundation, the University and a number of generous partners.

-Decisions are expected to be made in early July 2017.
+Decisions are expected to be made in July 2019.
 If you have not heard from us by this time, then please assume your application has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 You must be applying to start a new full- or part-time master's or DPhil course at Oxford.

 You must be a national of and ordinarily resident in Pakistan.
 You should be intending to return to Pakistan once your course is completed.
 If you have previously studied outside Pakistan you will not normally be considered.
+The Trustees are, however, willing to consider applicants who believe there were exceptional circumstances which explain why they studied abroad.

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your nationality and country of ordinary residence.
 For a definition of ordinary residence and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.